Joseph O. Shelby

 Joseph Orville "J.O."
-Shelby (December 12, 1830 – February 13, 1897) was a senior officer of the Confederate States Army who commanded cavalry in the Trans-Mississippi Theater of the American Civil War.
+Shelby (December 12, 1830 – February 13, 1897) was a Confederate officer who commanded cavalry in the Trans-Mississippi Theater of the American Civil War.
+After the Confederacy surrendered, Shelby tried to swear fealty to Emperor Maximilian I during the second French intervention in Mexico.
+With the Emperor's permission, Shelby formed the New Virginia Colony, a colony of Confederate exiles in Mexico, until the end of the intervention in 1867, after which he abandoned the colony.

 Early life and education

-Joseph Orville Shelby was born in Lexington, Kentucky, to one of the state's wealthiest and most influential families.
+Joseph Orville Shelby was born on December 12, 1830, in Lexington, Kentucky, to one of the state's wealthiest and most influential families.
 He lost his father at age five and was raised by a stepfather, Benjamin Gratz, who was a member of wealthy Lexington elite.
 Shelby attended Transylvania University and was a rope manufacturer until 1852.
 He then moved to Waverly, Missouri, where he engaged in steamboating on the Missouri River.
 He also ran a hemp plantation, a ropeworks, and a sawmill.
 These business ventures made Shelby one of the wealthiest men in the state of Missouri.